-The Miller Creek Interpretive Trail provides opportunities for education, solitude, recreation, and stewardship of natural resources.
-The Miller Creek Interpretive Trail is less than a mile long loop and connects 14 sites of ecologic and geologic interest.
-In 2012, the site markers were updated with the information formerly found in the Interpretive Trail Brochure.
-Hard copies are still available by emailing a request to email@example.com.
+On the southern edge our 97-acre partially wooded hillside campus, the Miller Creek Interpretive Trail provides opportunities for education, solitude, and recreation.
+The Miller Creek Interpretive Trail is less than a mile-long loop and connects 14 sites of ecologic and geologic interest.
+In 2012, the site markers were updated with the information found in this Interpretive Trail Guide.

 Questions about access?
 Check out the Miller Creek Interpretive Trail map or email [email protected].

 Stewardship and Surface Water Quality Monitoring

 The LSC Interpretive Trail loop crosses Miller Creek twice.
 Trails, foot bridges, and stream monitoring equipment are maintained by the Sustainability Council.
 Since the northern hardwood forest restoration effort began in 1999, almost 300 maple, oak and pine tree saplings are planted annually on LSC property near Miller Creek to replace the now dominant mature paper birch, pin cherry, and American mountain ash trees.
 Based on soils present here and the scattered presence of sugar maple, yellow birch, white pine, and white cedar, there is strong evidence that this site was once occupied by a northern hardwood community.
 The Sustainability Council works with the City of Duluth and local groups to combat invasive species and work toward a more climate resilient campus.

 In cooperation with Natural Resource Research Institute (NRRI) and Duluth Steams, Lake Superior College hosts and maintains a site dedicated to Miller Creek stream monitoring.
 For information and access to this data, go to LakeSuperiorStreams.org.
 The site also hosts a CrowdHydrology staff gage, with stream depth information gathered by citizens using their cell phones.